controlsea/blog/about.md

 ---
-layout: page
+layout: about
-title: About
-permalink: /about/
 ---

-Available For Hire:
+Available For Hire : Jayson.xu@foxmail.com